Skip to Content

 DocsBenchmark

-The ~100K msg/sec on a Raspberry Pi and 1M+ on a modern server quoted on the home page come from this exact pipeline — 8 nodes, 900 temperature readings, end-to-end.
-The same flow now runs in your browser.
+The ~100K msg/sec on a Raspberry Pi and ~1M on a modern server quoted on the home page come from this 8-node pipeline.
+Those runs interleave 10 assets.
+The same flow runs in your browser for a single asset — 900 temperature readings, end-to-end.
 The number below is yours, measured on your hardware.

 Loading benchmark...